 Mgahinga’s most striking features are its three conical, extinct volcanoes, part of the spectacular Virunga Range that lies along the border region of Uganda, Congo, and Rwanda.
 Mgahinga forms part of the much larger Virunga Conservation Area which includes adjacent parks in these countries.
 The volcanoes’ slopes contain various ecosystems and are biologically diverse, and their peaks provide a striking backdrop to this gorgeous scenery.

 The Virunga Volcanoes

-The Virungas are a chain of eight volcanoes which dot the borders of Uganda, the Democratic Republic of the Congo and Rwanda.
+The Virungas are a chain of eight volcanoes that borders Uganda, the Democratic Republic of the Congo, and Rwanda.
 Three of the conical peaks are in Uganda’s Mgahinga Gorilla National Park:

 Mount Gahinga (3,474m) is the smallest of the Virunga volcanoes.
 It is named after the local practice of tidying the volcanic debris that clutters local farmland into neat cairns – or gahinga.
 Its swamp-filled crater is around 180m wide.

 Sabinyo means old man’s teeth, a reference to its jagged summit which is dissected by deep gorges and ravines.
-The countries that share the Virungas – Uganda, Rwanda and the DR Congo – meet on the highest of Sabinyo’s stumpy peaks.
+The countries that share the Virungas – Uganda, Rwanda, and DR Congo – meet on the highest of Sabinyo’s stumpy peaks.